Windows search not working or unavailable: A problem that can be simply resolved

 Windows Troubleshooter can assist you in restoring the indexing services.
 Furthermore, troubleshooters are helpful because they do the complex work for you – you simply have to launch them and wait for guidelines.

-- Considering the fact that you cannot apply the Windows search and the results’ area is still blank while you specify some query, you will have to start Control Panel by means of the Run prompt.
+- Because you cannot apply the Windows search and the results’ area is still blank while you specify some query, you will have to start Control Panel using the Run prompt.
 Hit Windows key + R, specify control panel and press Enter.

 - Proceed to Troubleshooting > System and Security.
 Then, click Troubleshoot common computer problems.
 New window will come up.
 At this point, locate Search and Indexing option and click it, afterwards hit Run the Troubleshooter button.